ANTITANK GUNS PART 2:

 - "Twentieth Century Artillery":

-Finnish use: 27 guns were imported from Germany in summer of 1942, they remained in use of Finnish frontline units until end of WW2.
+Finnish use: 27 guns were imported from Germany in summer of 1942, they remained in use of Finnish frontline units until end of World War 2.

 The Germans started having doubts about effectiveness of 3,7 cm Pak already during Spanish Civil War, so Rheinmetall started development of new 5-cm antitank gun in 1938.
-It took until late 1940 from them to start issuing new 5 cm Pak to their troops and even then production was quite slow early on (still in 1st of June 1941 German troops located to east had only 107 guns of this type).
+It took until late 1940 from them to start issuing new 5 cm Pak to their troops and even than production was quite slow early on (still in 1st of June 1941 German troops located to east had only 107 guns of this type).
 5-cm Pak proved a success, with new tungsten-cored Pzgr.
 40 ammunition it was able to take out all Allied medium tanks such as T-34/76 and M4 Sherman.
-However, the shortage of tungsten needed for production of Pzgr.40 projectiles and ever thickening armour in tanks finally were too much for it also, so production of these guns was ended in 1943, by that time over 9,500 had been made.
+However, the shortage of tungsten needed for production of Pzgr.40 projectiles and ever thickening armour in tanks finally were too much for it also, so production of these guns was ended in year 1943, by that time over 9,500 guns had been made.
+As typical to German antitank-guns this gun had semi-automatic breech system with horizontal sliding breech block.

 Finland bought 27 antitank guns of this type in two deliveries: